Cardiology Care Services

 Preliminary results are usually available immediately, indicating whether angioplasty or open-heart surgery is necessary, or if treatment with medication is advisable.

 There are a number of tests available at Southern Ocean Medical Center that can help physicians understand what is going on inside the heart.
 These include:

-Persantine Nuclear Stress Test: This test is for those who are not able to exercise on the treadmill.
-Persantine, a medication, is injected slowly over four minutes.
+- Persantine/ Lexiscan Nuclear Stress Test: This test is for those who are not able to exercise on the treadmill.
+Persantine/ Lexiscan, are medications, are injected slowly over four minutes.
 Then, an isotope is injected.
 Pictures of the heart are obtained by nuclear camera to see blood circulation to the heart muscle.

 Following surgery or hospitalization, the Cardiac Rehabilitation Program provides an intensive 12-week program of monitored exercise, education and counseling support under the direction of a board-certified cardiologist.

 Exercise is the focal point of the program.
 The program helps patients achieve improved fitness and prepare them to succeed in an independent exercise regimen.

 The basic program is held three times a week for up to 12 weeks.
 Each session is approximately one hour long.
 Instruction and supervision help patients progress safely and gradually toward their optimal level of function.